fidelesc/d20-attack-damage-calculator/README.md

-# Dungeons and Dragons Calculator - GUI Interface
+# d20 Calculator - GUI Interface

-This is a simple GUI interface for a Dungeons and Dragons (D&D) calculator that estimates the average attack damage per turn, based on the user's input.
+This is a simple GUI interface for a d20 system calculator that estimates the average attack damage per turn, based on the user's input.
 The calculator uses Python's `random` module and the `tkinter` library to create a graphical user interface.

-I added an executable for windows.
+## Contents

+- Python script
+- Windows executable.

 ## How to use